magnate3/raspberry-pi-os-qemu/docs/lesson03/rpi-os.md

 ### ARM64 vector table

 **Each exception vector** (or handler) is a continuous sequence of instructions responsible for handling a particular exception.
-Each exception vector can occupy`0x80` bytes maximum.
+Each exception vector can occupy`0x80` bytes maximum (thus `.align 7` in the asm code).
 This is not much, but nobody prevents us from jumping to some other memory location from an exception vector.

 **The vector table** is an array of exception vectors.
 Note each EL has its own table as described above.